ashokkumarta/dampy/README.md

 After dabbling with curls, AEM reports and WebDAV tools, I came to realize that writing Python scripts to make REST API calls to AEM and/or convert the result JSON into required output format to be the quickest and easiest option to handle these requests.

-dampy is a consolidation of many such scripts written into a comprehensive tool to work with AEM DAM
+DamPy is a consolidation of many such scripts written into a comprehensive tool to work with AEM DAM

 ## Getting Started
-dampy is available as pip install.
+DamPy is available as pip install.
 To start working on this tool install it through pip command

 ```
 pip install dampy